 - 10.36.
-The Head of Corporate Services Director of Corporate Services will maintain the Asset Register' which contains details of all assets leased or owned by the Council which exceed the Capital de-minimis levels.
+The Head of Corporate Services will maintain the Asset Register' which contains details of all assets leased or owned by the Council which exceed the Capital deminimis levels.
 This must be maintained in accordance with the accounting policies of the Council. - 10.37.
-The Head of ServiceDirector, responsible for land shall maintain an up to date terrier of all land owned, leased, or licensed by the Council and of land sold or leased off.
+The Head of Service, responsible for land shall maintain an up to date terrier of all land owned, leased, or licensed by the Council and of land sold or leased off.
 The terrier must - record the purpose for which the land is held and - record the location, extent, and plan reference of the land - 10.38.
-Heads of Service Directors shall supply any information required to maintain these registers. - 10.39.
-Heads of Service Directors are responsible for maintaining proper security, care and protection of all building, equipment, vehicles, stocks, stores and cash under their control.
+Heads of Service shall supply any information required to maintain these registers. - 10.39.
+Heads of Service are responsible for maintaining proper security, care and protection of all building, equipment, vehicles, stocks, stores and cash under their control.
 This includes minimising the risks of natural hazards, theft, damage and misuse. - 10.40.
-The Head of Corporate Services Director of Corporate Services shall be informed, as soon as possible, of any break-in, theft or attempt at such, and any loss otherwise suffered.
+The Head of Corporate Services shall be informed, as soon as possible, of any break-in, theft or attempt at such, and any loss otherwise suffered.